ivvycode/apidocs/venues/getoraddbookingdata/add-or-update-booking.md

 # Add or Update Booking

-{% swagger baseUrl="[PlatformAddress]" path="/api/1.0/venue?action=addOrUpdateBooking" method="post" summary="Add or Update Booking" %}
+{% swagger baseUrl="[PlatformAddress]/api/1.0/" path="venue?action=addOrUpdateBooking" method="post" summary="Add or Update Booking" %}
 {% swagger-description %}
 Adds or updates the details of a venue booking.
 NOTE: The venue must have access to

 _normal bookings_